-Tech lifts Nasdaq, S&P to record; IBM weighs on Dow
+US STOCKS-Tech lifts Nasdaq, S&P to record; IBM weighs on Dow

 Analysts estimate an 8.7 percent rise in second-quarter earnings and a 4.6 percent increase in revenue for the S&P 500 companies from a year earlier, according to Thomson Reuters I/B/E/S.

-Morgan Stanley (MS.N) rose 2.1 percent after the Wall Street bank reported better-than-expected profit and bond trading revenue declines that were modest compared with arch-rival Goldman Sachs' (GS.N).
+Morgan Stanley rose 2.1 percent after the Wall Street bank reported better-than-expected profit and bond trading revenue declines that were modest compared with arch-rival Goldman Sachs'.
 Goldman was down 0.5 percent.

-CSX (CSX.O) fell 6.5 percent after the third-largest U.S. railroad operator's forecast missed expectations.
-Other railroad companies such as Union Pacific (UNP.N) fell 2 percent, while Kansas City Southern (KSU.N) edged down 0.7 percent.
+CSX fell 6.5 percent after the third-largest U.S. railroad operator's forecast missed expectations.
+Other railroad companies such as Union Pacific fell 2 percent, while Kansas City Southern edged down 0.7 percent.